grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

     "-C", "link-arg=-zstack-size=14752",
 ]
 ```
-This will tell cargo to use WebAssembly by default and to pass some flags to rustc which tell our program to reserve some memory for the game.
+This will tell cargo to use WebAssembly by default and to pass some flags to rustc which tells our program to reserve some memory for the game.

-Now, lets add some simple boilerplate to our source file `src/lib.rs`:
+Now, let's add some simple boilerplate to our source file `src/lib.rs`:
 ```rust
 #![no_std]